hytebyte32/Chef-Coding-Team-27/README.md

 will display a recipe followed by details of up to 3 restaurants nearby that may serve your dish.

-  a.
+&nbsp;&nbsp;a.
 Note: Results may vary with dish name and location.
 Restaurants are searched through your location and the cuisine of the user-entered dish.

 ![](img/step3.png)